Skip to main content

 Zuora

-You can customize the units of measure (UOM) your company uses to measure the use of your services; for example, minutes, people, seats, and licenses can all be units of measure.
+You can customize the unit of measure (UOM) for your company to measure the use of your services, such as, minutes, people, seats, and licenses can all be units of measure.

 Setting Description